-The largest reductions in TSS are achieved by distributed stormwater treatment devices across the Catchment.
-Particularly high stormwater treatment can be seen in the inner north urban areas.
+The largest reductions in TSS are achieved by wastewater treatment plants in the Catchment, particularly the Eastern Treatment Plant in particular which processes 35% of the Region's wastewater, but there is also a substantial amount of removal achieved by distributed stormwater treatment devices across the Catchment.
+Particularly high stormwater treatment can be seen in the established eastern suburbs.